AmazedWonder/AirBnB_clone/README.md

 5. More filters

-Write an HTML page that displays a header, footer and a filters box.
+HTML page that displays a header, footer and a filters box.

 Layout: (based on 4-index.html)

 6. It's (h)over

-Write an HTML page that displays a header, footer and a filters box with dropdown.
+HTML page that displays a header, footer and a filters box with dropdown.

 Layout: (based on 5-index.html)

 7. Display results

-Write an HTML page that displays a header, footer, a filters box with dropdown and results.
+HTML page that displays a header, footer, a filters box with dropdown and results.

 Layout: (based on 6-index.html)

 8. More details

-Write an HTML page that displays a header, a footer, a filter box (dropdown list) and the result of the search.
+HTML page that displays a header, a footer, a filter box (dropdown list) and the result of the search.

 Layout: (based on 7-index.html)

+9. Full details

+HTML page that displays a header, footer, a filters box with dropdown and results.

+Layout: (based on 8-index.html)

+Added more information to a Place article

+10. Flex

+Improved the Places section by using Flexible boxes for all Place articles

+11. Responsive design

+Improved the page by adding responsive design to display correctly in mobile or small screens.

+12. Accessibility

+Improved the page by adding Accessibility support